-Downtied (2003-present) is a Progressive Metal band from Denver, Colorado, USA.
+Downtied (2003-present): a Progressive Metal band from Denver, Colorado, USA.

 enver's Downtied wasn't playing games when they introduced their aggressively thought-provoking and textured style.